 20. Scottish Deerhound

-As the very name would imply, this big, slender dog was bred specifically for deer hunting and known for their great skills at assisting hunters.
-This means the Scottish Deerhound is one of the most quiet dog breeds by nature, and would take running over barking any day.
+The Scottish Deerhound is one of the quietest dog breeds by nature and would take running over barking any day.

 22. English Bulldog

-What sets these dogs apart from the other large breeds mentioned above like Great Dane or Bullmastiff is that they require more training than usual if you wish to teach them how to live in a condo or apartment complex.
-However, this breed is still very polite and amiable nonetheless.
+What sets these dogs apart from the other large breeds mentioned above is that they require more training than usual.

 24. English Toy Spaniel